EdutainmentLIVE/edutainmentlive.github.io/_posts/Upgrading_Elm.md

       that change the URL, including back and forward.'
    1. HTTP library.
 We really liked these changes but this package felt like it had more breaking changes than any other package for us.
-   1. Various function signatures changed, some without obvious benefit
+   1. Various function signatures changed, some without obvious benefit.
+We're giving the Elm maintainers the benefit of the doubt because they've made a great language and they're probably way smarter than us, so there's probably good reason for the change, but this was still just annoying.
 1. With breaking changes comes a broken compiler, which would not be revived until dependencies were sorted through.
 This is especially noticeable with Elm, whose compiler is very friendly and helpful, so not having it available was both obvious and painful.
-While that does make some sense, having a working compiler to guide us through how to use new dependencies would have been helpful in figuring out what was broken more efficiently.
+While that does make some sense, having a working compiler to guide us through how to use new dependencies would have been helpful in more efficiently figuring out what was broken.
 1. The old documentation became tough to find - the 0.19 documents replaced 0.18 on elm-lang, and after some digging we were able to find a Github site that contained the 0.18 docs, but then that went away and it was some time before we discovered their (hopefully permanent) location